henkelmax/modrepo/docs/minecraft/voicechat/overview.md

 This site contains all resources you need to use and set up Simple Voice Chat.

 If you have general questions about the mod, take a look at the [FAQ](faq.md).
-For installation, setup or configuration, visit the [wiki](wiki/installation.md).
+For installation, setup or configuration visit the [wiki](wiki/installation.md).

 Looking for a specific mod or plugin version?
 Take a look at the [downloads](downloads.md).